Optimal Control of an SIR Model with Noncompliance as a Social Contagion: An SIR Model with Behavioral Effects: Disease-Free Equilibria and Reproductive Ratios

 Here the birth rate $b$, death rate $\delta$, infectivity rate $\beta$ and recovery rate $\gamma$ have the same interpretation as in \eqref{eq:basicSIR}.
 New parameters are as follows: $\xi \in [0,1]$ is the probability with which newly introduced members of the population are noncompliant, and hence the birth rate $b$ is split between the $S$ and $S^*$ equations with contributions $(1-\xi)b$ and $\xi b$ respectively.
-The total noncompliant population is defined by $N^* = S^*+I^*+R^*$ and is involved in new mass action terms which cause transfer from $S,I,R$ to $S^*,I^*,R^*$ with baseline infectivity rate $\overline \mu$ (the assumption being that anytime a compliant individual comes in contact with a noncompliant individual, they have some chance of becoming noncompliant).
+The total noncompliant population is defined by $N^* = S^*+I^*+R^*$ and is involved in new mass action terms which cause transfer from $S,I,R$ to $S^*,I^*,R^*$ with baseline infectivity rate $\mu^*$ (the assumption being that anytime a compliant individual comes in contact with a noncompliant individual, they have some chance of becoming noncompliant).
 The remaining parameters $\alpha, \eta,\mu,\nu$ represent the policy-maker's attempts to stop the spread of the disease and/or noncompliance.
 While we will typically suppress their $t$-dependence, we have written them as functions of $t$ in \eqref{eq:SIRwithCompliance} to emphasize that these will be treated as control variables that the policy-maker can adjust throughout the course of the epidemic.
-Their respective interpretations and admissible values are: \begin{itemize} \item[(1)] $\alpha(\cdot) \in [0,1]$ - reduction in infectivity among interactions with the compliant susceptible population. \item[(2)] $\eta(\cdot) \in [0,\overline \eta]$ - increased recovery rate among compliant infectious population due to treatment seeking.
-Here $\overline \eta$ is the maximum achievable increase in recovery rate for the disease due to treatment. \item[(3)] $\mu(\cdot) \in [0,\overline \mu]$ - reduction in spread of noncompliance due to public health information initiatives. \item[(4)] $\nu(\cdot) \in [0,\overline \nu]$ - rate of recovery from noncompliance due to educational campaigns aimed at increasing compliance with NPIs.
-Here $\overline \nu$ is the maximum achievable recovery rate from noncompliance. \end{itemize} The uncontrolled scenario would be $\alpha(\cdot), \eta(\cdot),\mu(\cdot),\nu(\cdot) \equiv 0$, and the maximally controlled scenario would have each control variable identically equal to its maximum value.
-Note that we do not consider vaccination, which can be modeled as either an ordinary or ``singular" control variable as discussed in \cite{MR3012899}, opting instead to focus on the early stages of infection when vaccination is unavailable and NPIs play a larger role.
-In this way, our model is similar to the ones analyzed in \cite{BPB} in the ODE setting, \cite{PW3} in the stochastic ODE setting, and \cite{BPW,PW} in the PDE setting.
-However, \cite{BPB,PW,PW3} do not consider the optimal control problem, and the work in \cite{BPW} does not incorporate treatment as a control, and is also more focused on analytic results regarding existence and characterization of solutions to a PDE-constrained optimization problem.
-Here we are interested in empirically observing features of the optimal control maps in different parameter regimes.
+Their respective interpretations and admissible values are: \begin{itemize} \item[(1)] $\alpha(\cdot) \in [0,\overline \alpha]$ - reduction in infectivity or mixing for the compliant population.
+Here $\overline \alpha \in [0,1]$ is the maximum decrease in mixing / infectivity that can be achieved through the use of NPIs.
+Note, $\alpha(t)$ appears in the mass action terms representing spread of infections; in these terms, the compliant subpopulations $S,I$ are multiplied by $(1-\alpha(t))$, while the noncompliant subpopulations $S^*,I^*$ are not. \item[(2)] $\eta(\cdot) \in [0,\overline \eta]$ - increased recovery rate among compliant infectious population due to treatment seeking.
+Here $\overline \eta$ is the maximum achievable increase in recovery rate for the disease due to treatment. \item[(3)] $\mu(\cdot) \in [0,\overline \mu]$ - reduction in spread of noncompliance due to public health information initiatives.
+Here $\overline \mu \in [0,\mu^*]$ is the maximum achievable decrease in the spread rate for noncompliance. \item[(4)] $\nu(\cdot) \in [0,\overline \nu]$ - rate of recovery from noncompliance due to educational campaigns aimed at increasing compliance with NPIs.
+Here $\overline \nu$ is the maximum achievable recovery rate from noncompliance. \end{itemize}